-- 5.1 Upon ceasing employment as a licensed driver, the licence-holder must notify the licensing team in writing within seven days, and surrender the licence and badge issued by the council together with the plate when appropriate. - 5.2 The driver must notify the licensing team in writing within seven days of, of any change of address. - 5.3 The driver must notify the licensing team in writing within a period of 72 hours, of any conviction or caution for an offence, any antisocial behaviour orders or criminal behaviour order, driving disqualification for any period, or any receipt of a fixed penalty notice imposed on him/her whilst the licence is in force.
+- 5.1 Upon ceasing employment as a licensed driver, the licence-holder must notify the licensing team in writing within seven days, and surrender the licence and badge issued by the council together with the plate when appropriate. - 5.2 The driver must notify the licensing team in writing within 72 hours of any change of address. - 5.3 The driver must notify the licensing team in writing within a period of 48 hours, of any conviction or caution for an offence, any antisocial behaviour orders or criminal behaviour order, driving disqualification for any period, or any receipt of a fixed penalty notice or Police warning imposed on him/her whilst the licence is in force.